Can You Build a Housing Development on Contaminated Land?

 The need for conducting an assessment into potential or known contaminated land for a new housing development may arise for a range of reasons, based on different specific requirements and desired outcomes and each project will be very specific to each individual case.
 For example, the scope of work for a Contaminated Land Investigation requested through a condition on a planning application for new build houses may be different to that required for land valuation, when buying/selling land for a housing development.
 Housing developments are particularly sensitive sites because of their residential end use, meaning it's especially important to ensure that the land being built on is free from contamination and a thorough investigation is the only way to determine whether contamination is present at the site of a new build housing development.Ask a question →

-Housing Development on Potentially Contaminated Farm Land Case Study
+Can You Build a Housing Development on Potentially Contaminated Farm Land?

 The complex and varied use across the long and narrow site meant that our investigations needed to include a targeted sampling strategy in order to appropriately sample soils on the farm, while avoiding unnecessary costs from excessive sample taking.
 On this farm land our sampling strategy involved a higher sampling density in the areas where more contamination was expected.
 Samples from 0.6m deep were taken, to account for the clearance of the top ~0.5m during site preparation, representing shallow soil at the site which was the area of soil most likely to be contaminated.
 As part of the project, we also created borehole logs to describe the soil types identified in the holes that were dug on site to help assess the contamination pathways that could be present at the site.
 For example, sandy soil will allow vapours to more easily migrate through the soil, while clay soil is more impermeable and will often mitigate the spread of contamination through soil.